Home

 He was a boy when the family migrated to Ohio.

-William went to law school.
-A bachelor at age 29, in 1900, he practiced law in Fremont and was in his parents' household.
+At some point William went to law school.
+A bachelor at age 29, in 1900, he practiced law in Fremont and resided in his parents' household.
+He held a membership in the Sandusky County Bar Association.

 On April 20, 1902, William was joined in wedlock with Louise M. Neiss (Aug.
 15, 1870-1954).
 Officiating was Rev. John H. Fairlee of the St. Paul's Episcopal Church.